 - Products.
 Have you found a product or read a book related to your topic that you think is amazing?
 Tell us specifically why you love this product or book.
 If you include a product capsule in your article, we want to know about your personal experience with that product.

-Here are some examples of articles on Healdove that exhibit the type of high-quality work we wish to see on the site:
+Here are some examples of articles on HealDove that we would like to showcase.
+These articles exhibit the type of high-quality work we wish to see on the site: